hashicorp/terraform/website/docs/backends/types/remote.html.md

 [app.terraform.io](https://app.terraform.io) or have a private instance of Terraform Enterprise (version v201809-1 or newer).

--> **Preview Release**: As of Terraform 0.11.8, the remote backend is a preview release and we do not recommend using it with production workloads.
-Please continue to use the existing [Terraform Enterprise](terraform-enterprise.html) backend for production workspaces.
+-> **Beta Release**: As of Terraform 0.11.12, the remote backend is a beta release.
+We believe it is ready for production workloads, but it's still new enough that you might find unexpected issues.

 ## Command Support